Multiple Communities—and One Agency to Market Them All

 Disenchanted with this second agency, Harper began exploring options for a marketing partner that knew the senior living space but was versatile enough to bring other tactics and innovations to the table.
 Moreover, he wanted to take advantage of a strategy that hadn’t yet taken hold in the senior living industry: inbound marketing.
 The previous two agencies Arbor worked with struggled—or just didn’t provide—copywriting, modern SEO, persona development, and a myriad of the other skills that define inbound.

-Through his research, Harper found his way to SmartBug Media in summer 2015.
-SmartBug founder and CEO Ryan Malone had already built one of the most successful agencies in the HubSpot partner directory, and he also possessed deep knowledge of senior living, both from a marketing standpoint and his personal experience in finding care for his mother.
+Through his research, Harper found his way to SmartBug Media.
+SmartBug® founder and former CEO Ryan Malone had already built one of the most successful agencies in the HubSpot partner directory, and he also possessed deep knowledge of senior living, both from a marketing standpoint and his personal experience in finding care for his mother.

 “I had several conversations with Ryan directly, and I got a good feeling from him through the whole process,” Harper says.
 “I didn’t want the same old thing—I wanted someone who could come in with fresh ideas.”